Monday, August 31, 2009

 Just exactly what has been the ABCs contribution to culture?
 The closest it’s come to an iconic Aussie show was sea change.
 Other than that it’s been a long time between drinks.

 At the end of the day it doesn’t matter where you sit on culture.
 If the aim of the government is to fund for whatever reason Australian content in the base belief that to do so somehow promotes our culture it does not follow that the government needs to fund an entire TV channel.
 It could simple subsidise or provide incentive payments to the privately owned channels to produce the content.
 This would have to be much cheaper because we could target directly the Australian produced content and could avoid having to spend tax dollars on paying for such crap as Foyle’s War.
-Given its seemingly never ending British programming our 8 cents a day has probably done more to promote English culture in Australia than it has to preserve and protect our own.
+Given its seemingly never ending British programming our 8 cents a day has probably done more to promote English culture in

 Supporting localised production